 There are several benefits from playing long tones every day.
-It allows the muscles in your face to loosen up and helps you to become comfortable with instrument.
-Primarily, this is an opportunity for the player to concentrate solely on tone quality, breath support, and intenation.
+Along with mouthpieces work, this allows the muscles in your face to loosen up and helps you to become comfortable with instrument.
+Primarily, this is an opportunity for the player to concentrate solely on tone quality, breath support, and intonation.
 Without the distraction of rhythms and notes, the player can focus on playing in tone with his or her section and throughout the ensemble.
 Long tones are essential toward establishing a solid center of pitch for the warm-up.
 Balance and blend are key factors to this portion of the warm-up.
 Players should be listening for intonation, blend of tone, intensity, as well as quality of sound.